Floating offshore wind: Nautica Windpower

 Nautica Windpower has proposed a technique for potentially reducing system weight, complexity and costs for deepwater sites.
 Scale model tests in open water have been conducted (September 2007) in Lake Erie and structural dynamics modeling was done in 2010 for larger designs.
 Nautica Windpower's Advanced Floating Turbine (AFT) uses a single mooring line and a downwind two-bladed rotor configuration that is deflection tolerant and aligns itself with the wind without an active yaw system.
 Two-bladed, downwind turbine designs that can accommodate flexibility in the blades will potentially prolong blade lifetime, diminish structural system loads and reduce offshore maintenance needs, yielding lower lifecycle costs.

 SATH Technology

 Saitec Offshore Technologies develops SATH (Swinging Around Twin Hull) a technology based on three fundamental principles: the use of concrete, the geometry of the floaters, and the single mooring system.
-It may overcome the limitations and challenges found in the current existing technologies used by wind farms: it attempts to remove the barriers related to water dept, reduce both CapEx and OpEx and enhance local content.
+It may overcome the limitations and challenges found in the current existing technologies used by wind farms: it attempts to remove the barriers related to water depth, reduce both CapEx and OpEx and enhance local content.
 A 2 MW test turbine began operating in 2023.